TEAMSchools/teamster/docs/CONTRIBUTING.md

    ![Alt text](images/github/create_pull_request.png)
 3. Fill in the "Summary & Motivation" section of the pull request template and click "Create pull request".

-### Resolving merge confilcts

-If you run into any merge issues, checkout this
-[git tutorial](https://github.com/skills/resolve-merge-conflicts) to help you resolve merge conflicts and other issues.

 ## Code review